 A Great Place to Go When You’re Feeling Tired

-There’s not a lot to do on South Padre Island and that suited me just fine.
+There’s not a lot to do on South Padre Island (during the height of the pandemic anyway) and that suited me just fine.
 I was tired and didn’t really have the energy to do much anyway.
+I still feel fatigued sometimes due to my bout with Coronavirus in March 2020.
 I didn’t even feel like blogging, which is unusual for me.
 So I decided to just lean into it and take a South Padre Island vacation.

 Beach Strolling – the Preferred South Padre Island Vacation Activity